-From Turkey to Lebanon to Egypt, the Middle East is a region that has bred some of the most exciting cuisines in the world, and thanks to a host of brilliant food writers, chefs and cooks, British home cooks have been able to bring Middle Eastern flavours into their kitchens with increasing ease.
+From Turkey to Lebanon to Egypt, the Middle East is a region that has bred some of the most exciting cuisines in the world, and thanks to a host of brilliant food writers, chefs and cooks, and better access to key ingredients, home cooks in the UK have been able to bring Middle Eastern flavours into their kitchens with increasing ease.
 Here are a few of the best Middle Eastern cookbooks from our favourite authors, including Claudia Roden, Yotam Ottolenghi and Tony Kitous.

 Falastin is a celebration of the people, culture and food of Palestine from two key members of the core Ottolenghi team.
 Sami Tamimi co-wrote Jerusalem with Yotam, while Tara Wigley was one of the writers of SIMPLE, so there’s not only a foreword by Ottolenghi, but the recipes boast the same vibrant authenticity and precision that you would expect from an Ottolenghi cookbook.
 In the pages of this culinary guide to Palestine, you’ll find mouth-watering traditional recipes alongside stories from the people living and cooking there, from the yoghurt-making ladies of Bethlehem to the restaurateurs driving modern Palestinian cuisine.